DaniPari99/Experimental-Robotics-Laboratory2/assignment2/README.md

 (Documentation link).......................................................................................................

 The assignment involves a robot deployed in an indoor environment for surveillance purposes.
 The robot’s objective is to visit the different locations and stay there for some times.
-The assignment is the logical continuation of the previous one [here](https://github.com/DaniPari99/Experimental-Robotics-Laboratory/tree/main/assignment_1)
+The assignment is the logical continuation of the previous one (look [here](https://github.com/DaniPari99/Experimental-Robotics-Laboratory/tree/main/assignment_1))
 In the second assignment of the Experimental Robotics Laboratory course, you are requested to integrate the architecture developed in the first assignment with a robotic simulation.

 To start, you are provided with this package, which contains: